 Copy information from a spreadsheet app and paste it into Airtable

-Perhaps you’ve already imported a standard spreadsheet into Airtable using the built-in CSV importer, but in many cases you can save time with copy and paste.
+Perhaps you’ve already imported a Google Sheet or Excel Workbook into Airtable using one of several import methods, but in many cases you can save time with copy and paste.
 Whether you want to transfer everything or just a selection of your spreadsheet’s contents, copy as many rows and columns as you like and paste them directly into your base to populate it quickly.

 Note: make sure that the order of the columns in your original spreadsheet match the order of the columns in your Airtable base; otherwise some or all of your data will appear in the wrong fields!

 Copy and paste with linked record fields